asptools/maintenance-scheduling/RuleML2022/README.md

   emi(C,L+1) :- time(L+1), comp(C,R,L), L>0.
   ```

 Furhermore, the new encoding (Mixed Encoding) in this table differs from service-cov-mixed-v1.lp slightly.
-The changed new encoding is stored as the file service-cov-mixed-v1x.lp.
+The changed new encoding is stored as the file service-cov-mixed-v2.lp.
+None of the encodings has been included to the tests of the paper and the changed encoding service-cov-mixed-v2.lp has not been included to the tests of the follow-up paper in PADL2023.
+The changed encoding is likely to be an improvement.